mastodon/documentation/content/en/entities/Notification.md

 ---
 title: Notification
-description: Represents a notification of an event relevant to the user.
+summary: Represents a notification of an event relevant to the user.
 menu:
   docs:
     parent: entities